ktyshchenko/Unity-Junior-Programmer-Pathway-Scripts/README.md

 Please contact me if you would like access to the full project (this repo contains just scripts).

-All initial scripts are downloaded from the Unity Learn website (provided as parrt of the missions).
+All initial scripts are downloaded from the Unity Learn website (provided as part of the missions).